2018/19 International Fellowships on the Clore Leadership Programme

 2. Hong Kong Scholarship/s funded by the Home Affairs Bureau of the Government of Hong Kong Special Administrative Region, through the Hong Kong Arts Development Council.

 In 2017/18 the Home Affairs Bureau of the Government of Hong Kong Special Administrative Region, through the Hong Kong Arts Development Council will fund up to 2 Scholarships for leaders from Hong Kong.

-Applications are currently closed.
+Applications for Hong Kong Fellowships are currently closed.
 Please check back in early 2018.
 Details on how to apply are provided here

 How much time does it take?